hsurisetti/World_Weather_Analysis_Challenge/README.md

 # World Weather Analysis

-In this challenge we are using weather description data to enhance the PlanMyTrip app where we get the user weather preferences and plan their itinerary based of the nearby hotels of the respective cities .
+In this challenge I am using weather description data to enhance the PlanMyTrip app where I get the user weather preferences and plan their itinerary based of the nearby hotels of the respective cities .

 Overview of the project
  The focus of the project lies in